 The notice shall be revised at any time prior to or during the Gas Day to which it applies, if the characteristics of the quality deficient gas and/or the duration are expected to change from the previous notice.

 The Network User or the TSO who receives a Quality Deficient Gas Notice shall inform the other party by email whether or not it accepts the delivery of quality deficient gas as mentioned in the notice.
 It should also mention the accepted quantity of gas (kWh).
 If it refuses the (re)delivery of any Natural Gas at all then the accepted quantity should state zero (0).
-If the TSO does not accept the entire quantity for delivery of quality deficient gas as mentioned in the notice, the TSO shall apply the relevant constraint management rules in accordance with section If no acceptance/refusal message is received between the sending of a Quality Deficient Gas Notice and the start of the (re)delivery of this quality deficient gas at the relevant Interconnection Point or Domestic Exit Point, the (re)delivery shall be considered as accepted by all parties.
+If the TSO does not accept the entire quantity for delivery of quality deficient gas as mentioned in the notice, the TSO shall apply the relevant constraint management rules in accordance with section If no acceptance/refusal message is received between the sending of a Quality Deficient Gas Notice and the start of the (re)delivery of this quality deficient gas at the relevant Exit Point, the (re)delivery shall be considered as accepted by all parties.

-If quality deficient gas is delivered at any Interconnection Point or Domestic Exit Point without prior notice of this event the Network User and TSO shall contact each other by telephone followed immediately after by a Quality Deficient Gas Notice (as described above).
+If quality deficient gas is delivered at any Exit Point without prior notice of this event the Network User and TSO shall contact each other by telephone followed immediately after by a Quality Deficient Gas Notice (as described above).

 Maintenance procedures